 Attend a ballet show

 Most of the time Cuba is associated with salsa and Caribbean style dancing.
-What you may not know, however, is that Cuba has a strong tradition in ballet.
-For a different night out, you may want to attend a ballet show at Teatro Principal in Camagüey Cuba.
+What you may not know, however, is that it has a strong tradition in ballet.
+For a different night out, you may want to attend a ballet show at Teatro Principal.
 It only costs a few dollars, and it is a colorful show not only for the performers but also for the attendees who all show up in their best attire.

 Go to Cinema Street

 La Calle de los Cines is one of the coolest places to visit in Camagüey.
-A stretch of Calle Agramonte, one of the main streets in town, between Iglesia de la Soledad and Plaza de los Trabajadores, has been renovated to make it a homage to cinema.
-There are 5 cinemas on this street, which were opened between the 1940s and the 1950s and which were pretty much abandoned before they were completely renovated for the 2014 500-years anniversary of the city foundation.
+A stretch of Calle Agramonte, one of the main streets in town, between Iglesia de la Soledad and Plaza de los Trabajadores, has been renovated as a homage to cinema.
+There are 5 cinemas on this street, opened between the 1940s and the 1950s and which were pretty much abandoned before they were completely renovated for the 2014 500-years anniversary of the city foundation.

-Cinemas show just about any sort of movie, so you may want to go for a show.
-Just don’t expect the comfortable seats and state of the art projectors, but for $2 USD a show what do you expect?
+Cinemas show just about any sort of movie.
+Just don’t expect the comfortable seats and state of the art projectors, but for $2 USD why nott?

 Hang out at Casino Campestre